A Tale of Love and Darkness (film): Plot

-Amos (Yonatan Shiray) reflects on his early childhood in British Mandate of Palestine (now Israel) with his mother Fania (Natalie Portman) and father Arieh (Gilad Kahana).
+Amos reflects on his early childhood in British Mandate of Palestine (now Israel) with his mother Fania and father Arieh.
 His parents are Ashkenazi Jews who have immigrated from Europe to Jerusalem.
 Amos's mother finds life difficult because Jerusalem is a desert, because her family lives in Tel Aviv, and because communication with them is difficult.
 Amos, an only child, is particularly close to his mother, who frequently tells him stories based on her childhood that often have unhappy or violent endings.

 Amos's parents regularly lend him out to a childless couple they are friends with.
 On one occasion this couple take him to visit a friend of theirs, a Palestinian Arab.
 They warn Amos to be quiet and not make much fuss lest he offend their hosts, but while playing with a swing he accidentally injures the Arab's little son.
 Terrified, Amos's father calls the injured boy's father and promises to pay all of the hospital fees.